The latest numbers on COVID-19 in Canada for Sunday, Dec. 6, 2020

 _ British Columbia: 36,132 confirmed cases (9,982 active, 25,658 resolved, 492 deaths).

-There were zero new cases Saturday from 6,848 completed tests, for a positivity rate of 0.0 per cent.
-Over the past seven days, there have been a total of 4,498 new cases.
-The seven-day rolling average of new cases is 643.
+There were zero new cases Sunday.
+Over the past seven days, there have been a total of 3,490 new cases.
+The seven-day rolling average of new cases is 499.

-There were zero new reported deaths Saturday.
-Over the past seven days there have been a total of 82 new reported deaths.
-The seven-day rolling average of new reported deaths is 12.
-The seven-day rolling average of the death rate is 0.23 per 100,000 people.
+There were zero new reported deaths Sunday.
+Over the past seven days there have been a total of 65 new reported deaths.
+The seven-day rolling average of new reported deaths is nine.
+The seven-day rolling average of the death rate is 0.18 per 100,000 people.
 The overall death rate is 9.7 per 100,000 people.

 There have been 828,968 tests completed.